 Choose what you would like our engineers to explain in an interactive experience discussing the environmental impact of the BBC's television services - and how they might look in years to come.

-We found that the energy use of streaming video per hour is similar to that of cable (both 0.18 kWh/device-hour) and satellite (0.17 kWh/device-hour); terrestrial television uses less than half of the other platforms (0.07 kWh/device-hour).
+We found that the energy use of streaming video per hour (0.19 kWh/device-hour) is similar to that of satellite (0.16 kWh/device-hour) and cable (0.15 kWh/device-hour); terrestrial television uses less than half of the other platforms (0.06 kWh/device-hour).
+(Updated and revised figures in bold, June 2021)

 For every platform, we found that the devices in the our audiences' homes used more energy in total than in our distribution chain.
 Overall, the home equipment (including mobile phones) accounted for over 90% of the total energy use.
 We found this surprising as often TV transmitters are thought of as being big power hungry sticks on hills compared to TV sets and set-top boxes, but it turns out that when you add them all up together, they massively dominate.